 - Audit Committee;

-- Risk Committee; and
+- Risk Committee;

-- Business Acceptance Committee.
+- Business Acceptance Committee; and

+- Succession Committee (ad-hoc).

 The missions, duties and responsibilities, composition rules and operations of these committees are set out in the Terms of Reference for the respective Committees.
 In particular:

 Audit Committee